alecpmcghie/I310D_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/123593094/235365813-a0f9b2e7-05fd-4a3b-97b6-1e5dbe0c5f70.png)

 #### Number of Vessels of Fluro
+This bar graph represents the two groups, heart disease positive and negitive.
+These two groups are then seperated into the different groups of test results from the thallium test.
+This test is decribed further in the report but the basic idea of this test is the thallium levels in each chamber in the heart.
 ```python
 # Group the data by heart disease status and number of vessels fluro
 grouped_data = heart_disease_df.groupby(['Heart Disease', 'Number of vessels fluro']).size().reset_index(name='counts')